ale-cristofori/test-openlayers/README.md

 This application runs on Mocha as test engine, it also has configuration to run on the [vscode Mocha sidebar](https://marketplace.visualstudio.com/items?itemName=maty.vscode-mocha-sidebar), if installed.

+This applications uses [Chai](https://www.chaijs.com/api/) as assertion library and [chai-enzyme](https://github.com/producthunt/chai-enzyme), based on [Enzyme](https://airbnb.io/enzyme/docs/api/), for testing ReactJS components, this is just a minimal setup and you may need, or feel like using other libraries to test your ReactJS application.

 As soon as you clone the project, in order to start working on it, do an npm install in the root folder.

+Running on Linux, open vscode from the terminal, if the location of vscode is in your path (normally is).
+Otherwise vscode might not be able to find your local node install, this happens if you use mvn.

 ## Available Scripts